 Health Connect helps to solve this problem.
 It provides a single place for Android users to manage access to their health and fitness data.
 It also gives users granular control over their data and helps Android developers create innovative health experiences.

-You should integrate with Health Connect if you’re an Android mobile developer.
+Consider integrating with Health Connect if you're an Android mobile developer.

-You should not migrate to Health Connect if you’re an existing Fitbit Web API or Fit REST API developer.
-If you’re already integrated with the Fit Android API, however, we recommend migrating to Health Connect.
+We don't recommend migrating to Health Connect if you're an existing Google Fit REST API or Fitbit Web API developer.
+However, we do recommend migrating to Health Connect if you're already integrated with the Fit Android API.

 The Fit Android API has been deprecated and we plan to support it until the end of 2024.
 See Migration guide for instructions on migrating to Health Connect.